ergoithz/browsepy/README.rst

 Install
 -------

-*Note*: with some legacy Python versions shiping outdated libraries, both `pip` and `setuptools` library should be upgraded with `pip install --upgrade pip setuptools`.
+*Note*: with some legacy Python versions shipping outdated libraries, all `pip`, `setuptools` and `distutils` libraries should be upgraded with `pip install --upgrade pip setuptools distutils`.

 It's on `pypi` so...